jacurtis813/news-grid/README.md

 2. Pick up the project build where we left off in the showcase and mock up landing page with secondary pages linked to the landing page.
 3. Begin with, continue creating the css styles for the landing page.
 4. Continue the css styling for the main navigation within the ladning page.
 Save all changes.
 Test that the code is working as designed.
+5. Create the showcase section, formatting the html on the ladning page.
+Set comments for both the html and the css files.
+Begin creating the style for the showcase section.
+6.